 Centrally located, Alberni Brewing is at 4630 Adelaide Street.
 The brewery is usually open on Mondays.

 Train enthusiasts will welcome a ride on the Alberni Pacific Steam Train.
-When in operation, this historic steam train takes passengers from to the train station in Port Alberni to the McLean Mill National Historic Site.
-Check for the latest updates regarding the operation of the train.
+When in operation, this historic steam train takes passengers from the train station in Port Alberni to the McLean Mill National Historic Site.
+Check for the latest updates regarding the train’s operation.

 You can also book a tour of the roundhouse and railyard.